What is a list continue?

 How to correctly create an accessible list

-In your document, select the paragraph that follows the first list item.
+- In your document, select the paragraph that follows the first list item.

-- Click Done.
+- Click the OK button.

 PAC preview of a list with List Continue items